Nancy LT Hamilton

 - This is a great tool.
 It is used to create a 90°, 60° or a 45° angle on a piece of metal.
 It is perfect for filing small pieces of metal, flat.
 I also use my vise to create flat ends on wire and tubing.
-It can also be employed as vise to hold your metal, tubing and wire for filing, sawing or sanding.
-I even use it with leather hard PMC.
-Rio Grande has three versions: the great quality, the economy and the three angle economy.
-Please see my reviews at Rio Grande on the great quality and the three angle economy.
+It can also be employed as a vise to hold your metal, tubing, and wire for filing, sawing or sanding.
+I also use the tool to open jump rings with.
+(See instructions below under “How to Use”).
+I even use it to hold leather hard PMC when filing edges flat.

 How To Use